 - Any Health and Physical Education Activity (HPEA) course

-Math and Science: Complete 4 credit hours from the following subject areas:
+Math and Science: Complete 4 credit hours from:

 - Astronomy (ASTR), Atmospheric Studies (ATMS), Biology (BIO), Chemistry (CHEM), Geographic Information Systems (GIS), Geology (GEOL), Mathematics (MATH), Physical Science (PSCI), Physics (PHYS), Science (SCI).